Learn more about our department and its history at the Academy.

 The Department of Anthropology is currently accepting intern applications in collections management to assist with our ethnographic collection digitization project.
 Internships are unpaid and usually count towards course credit.
-All positions have been filled through fall 2018.
-Applications for Spring 2019 are due Dec.
-7. For a full description of the position and instructions on how to apply, click here.
+All positions have been filled through spring 2020.
+Applications for Summer 2020 are due April 15.
+For a full description of the position and instructions on how to apply, click here.
 For more information, contact the Anthropology Collection Manager.

 The Department of Anthropology periodically has volunteer opportunities in collections management.
 Currently there are no positions open.
 If you are interested in volunteering anywhere in the Academy, please contact the Academy's Volunteer Department at (415) 379-5111 or via email at email@example.com to request an application.
 An online application is also available.

-The entire Anthropology collection database is available and searchable online, with nearly 16,000 objects, all of which include digital images.
+The entire Anthropology collection database is available and searchable online, with over 16,000 objects, all of which include digital images.

 Requests for permission to publish are required in writing.
 Downloadable PDF forms are available for Permission to Publish Photographic Materials and for Permission to Publish Written Materials.
 Fees may apply.
 Please print out the appropriate page, fill in all requested data, and send it to the address listed at the bottom of the form.
 For further assistance, please contact the Anthropology Collection Manager.

 Department of Anthropology

 California Academy of Sciences

 55 Music Concourse Drive

 San Francisco, CA 94118